Positive results from Amgen's AMG 145 Phase 1b study on patients with LDL-C

 Published on March 26, 2012 at 2:02 AM

 Amgen (NASDAQ: AMGN) announced today positive results from a Phase 1b clinical study of AMG 145, an investigational PCSK9 inhibitor, in patients with high cholesterol

-.
-The study demonstrated that multiple doses of AMG 145 significantly reduced serum low density lipoprotein cholesterol
+who were taking statins.
+The study demonstrated that multiple doses of AMG 145 significantly reduced serum low density lipoprotein

 High LDL cholesterol (LDL-C) is a major public health issue in most countries as it contributes to the risk of developing cardiovascular disease, the leading cause of death among men and women.
 Most patients who are treated for high cholesterol take drugs known as statins.
 While statins are effective, many patients still have difficulty reaching their cholesterol goals and others cannot tolerate statin therapy.
 AMG 145 is a fully human monoclonal antibody that inhibits PCSK9, a protein that reduces the liver's ability to remove LDL-C from the blood.

 "Early studies have shown that AMG 145 lowers levels of PCSK9 in the body and brings LDL-cholesterol levels down as a result," said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
 "Based on these results, Amgen initiated a robust Phase 2 program that will provide a deeper understanding of the benefit-risk profile of inhibiting PCSK9 in a wide variety of patients whose high cholesterol cannot be controlled with existing therapies.
 We look forward to seeing the results of these studies later this year."